 Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

-Continue my adventure of visiting every MRT (subway) stop in Singapore, watching the island change one stop at a time.
-This trip covered a whopping eighteen stops on the Downtown Line (aka the Blue Line), starting in the downtown area and moving gradually northeast to the middle of the island.
+The plan: Continue my adventure of visiting every MRT (subway) stop in Singapore, watching the island change one stop at a time.
+This trip covers nineteen stops on the Downtown Line, starting in the historic city center and moving gradually northeast to the middle of the island.
+Join me in riding the Singapore MRT Downtown Line from Chinatown to Bukit Panjang.

 Chinatown